Rating: 5 out of 5 Stars

 With unexpected vampires appearing and expected vampires disappearing, everyone seems to believe Alexia is responsible.
 Can she figure out what is actually happening to London's high society?
 Will her soulless ability to negate supernatural powers prove useful or just plain embarrassing?
 Finally, who is the real enemy, and do they have treacle tart?

-This is a novel that stands on it's own.
+Review: This is a novel that stands on its own.

 I raked my mind for books to compare it to, but nothing pops up.
 I've never read a series to full of unique, bold characters and a mixing bowl of genres, elegantly put together.
 What other book has combined vampires, Victorians, werewolves, scientists, steampunk, fantasy and London society so magically?